 In September 2021, Safariland, LLC, a wholly-owned subsidiary of the Company, received a jury verdict awarding \$7,500 to a plaintiff relating to a personal injury case wherein the plaintiff alleged various product liability claims against Safariland, LLC.
+The plaintiff in the proceeding, Mr. David Hakim, instituted the proceeding on July 24, 2015, through the filing of a complaint with the United States District Court, Northern District of Illinois, Eastern Division.
+In the proceeding, the plaintiff, a SWAT officer with the DuPage County Sheriff's Office ("DCSO"), alleged that he suffered injuries during a training exercise conducted by DCSO in which a Defense Technology Shotgun Breaching TKO round was deployed and passed through a door and lower-floor ceiling causing a fragment to strike plaintiff's back resulting in injury.
 Prior to the jury rendering its verdict, the court deferred ruling on Safariland, LLC's Motion for Judgment as a Matter of Law ("JMOL") and, thus, no judgment has been issued.
-Safariland, LLC intends to supplement the JMOL with additional legal arguments in seeking to set aside the verdict.
+On November 8, 2021, Safariland, LLC filed its post-trial motions, including a supplemental JMOL, motion for new trial and remittitur.
+Plaintiff's response is due on January 8, 2022, and Safariland's reply would be due on February 8, 2022.
 In the event of an unfavorable ruling by the court, Safariland, LLC intends to pursue an appeal.
-While any litigation contains an element of uncertainty, the Company believes that there is a reasonable possibility that the Company could incur losses related to this case, however, any losses would be indemnified by the insurance carrier under applicable policies.
+While any litigation contains an element of uncertainty, the Company believes it is reasonably possible, not probable, that the Company could incur losses related to this case, however, any losses would be indemnified by our insurance carrier under applicable policies.